Better Photo Tips

 - Blurry photo's

 Here are a few shots where you can clearly see the difference in a poor quality camera and a good quality camera.
 Both camera's are acceptable, but the photo's from the Canon are just a bit clearer and detailed.
-The Aiptek shot's are good, but obviously could be much better.
+The shots with the Aiptek are good, but obviously could be much better.
 The speed of which the camera can take pictures is a plus.
 While I was out shooting today a hummingbird happened by.
 The Aiptek couldn't recover fast enough to capture him before he was on his way!

-I was able to take not only one but two shots of the hummingbird while the Aiptek was still trying to recover from the previous shots I had taken.
+I was able to take not only one, but two, shots of the hummingbird while the Aiptek was still trying to recover from the previous shots I had taken.

 Your subject should not be in a shadow.
 If the shadow is unavoidable, put yourself in the shadow also, this will reduce the contrast.